 I have to preface this post with a confession: The first time I heard about blogging, my response was That’s the dumbest @$%#%$ thing I’ve ever heard of.
 Why the hell would I want to do that?
 I said the…

-James Aguero
+6. James Aguero Says:

 Nice article, definitely worth reading.